kztmk/x_Autopost/README.md

 ## Setup Instructions

-1. Create a new Google Apps Script project
+1. Clone the repository or copy the code into a new Google Apps Script project.
+2. Enable the **Drive API** advanced service in the Apps Script editor (Resources > Advanced Google services > Drive API > ON).
-2. Set up Google Sheets with "Posts", "Posted", and "Errors" sheets
+3. Set up Google Sheets with "Posts", "Posted", and "Errors" sheets.
+Ensure the header rows match the expected structure (see Data Structure section).
-3. Configure X API credentials using the xauth API endpoints
+4. Configure X API credentials using the `xauth` API endpoints (e.g., using Postman or `curl`).
+Store at least one account.
-4. Deploy as a web app with appropriate permissions
+5. Deploy the script as a Web App:
-5. Set up time-based triggers for the `autoPostToX()` function
+    - Execute as: Me
+    - Who has access: Anyone (or restrict as needed, but the script needs to be executable).
+6. Create an initial time-based trigger via the API or manually in the Apps Script editor to run `autoPostToX` (e.g., every 5 minutes).
+The script will manage deleting this trigger if the post queue becomes empty.

 ## Trigger Management